chis0m/devops-pbl-projects/p15-multiple-site-on-aws.md

 - Select `internet facing`
 - Select correct VPC
 - Subnet: Slect the 2 AZs and` MC-PublicSubnet 1& 2` respectively
-- Security Group: Select the `MC-PublicALB SG`
+- Security Group: Select the `MC-PublicALB-SG`
 - Point port 80/443 to `MC-ProxyServer-TG`.
 But 443 will need SSL cert configuration so for now you can ignore it
 - Leave everything as default
 - Create LB